daegiri/daegiri/README.md

 - I'm interested in creating easier to use abstraction layers
 - Currently Living in São Paulo, Brazil

-To contact me just send me a message on linkedin.
+To contact me just send me a message on my e-mail.